by Tracy Johnson

 Coleman is right on target.
 But what can you do on your station now?
 Six things.

-After you’ve protected the station from the things that cause tune out, use these as building blocks to drive new listening and build a fan base.
+After protecting the station from the things that cause tune out, use these as building blocks to drive new listening and build a fan base.

 I found the same to be true in my detailed study on millennials and their radio listening habits.
-They are attracted to special events that are specifically branded in ways that help them remember.
+They are attracted to special events specifically branded in ways that help them remember.

-For a radio show, establishing key features, then naming and curating them as a mini-brand is a key to success.
+For a radio show, establishing key features, then naming and curating the content as a mini-brand is a key to success.

 There are several key factors in building a feature: